6 Kpop Idol Groups Making Big Comebacks In March: GOT7, BTOB, G-Friend And More!

 — beiy (@baerbeiy) February 6, 2017

-The 7 member girl group has been off the Kpop scene for about 8 months now.
+The seven-member girl group has been off the Kpop scene for about eight months now.
 But their hiatus is about to end, All Kpop reports.
 According to the article on All Kpop, the comeback is set to happen in the second week of March.

 iKON

 According to Soompi, iKON fans can look forward to new music from their favorite group in March 2017 as well.
-The news was confirmed by YG Entertainment executive, Yang Hyun Suk who recently said that the agency is going to be focused on developing both Ikon and WINNER as the succesors of BIGBANG, who have been undermined a bit because of TOP’s enlistment in the army.
+The news was confirmed by YG Entertainment executive, Yang Hyun Suk who recently said that the agency is going to be focused on developing both Ikon and WINNER as the successors of BIGBANG, who have been undermined a bit because of TOP’s enlistment in the army.

 #iKON To Embark On Their First Dome Tour In Japanhttps://t.co/0q9TFhseiw pic.twitter.com/9c3x5p5xaf